News -- Texas Time Artist Services

 * Wonderland Studios was awarded a spotlight feature in the Texas Music Industry Directory of Recording/Rehearsal Studios (winter 2008 issue) in Texas Music Magazine.

-* Our business partners at Coyote Music have recently revamped their website with an infrastructure that allows for a more user-friendly and dynamic site.
+* Our business partners at Coyote Music revamped their website with an infrastructure that allows for a more user-friendly and dynamic site.

 * A bit back, we got an update about a record that was charting in which TTAS partner Eric McKinney was involved with engineering/production aspects.
 Eric assisted Colin Gilmore with his EP - Black Wine, along with producer Scott Mathews, and staff from Screen Door Music.
-As of January 2008, Black Wine, a Woobietown Music release, was sitting at chart position 130 on the Texas Roots/Americana Chart, according to the Roots Music Report, literally a few position right above The Dixie Chicks - Home release.
+In January 2008, Black Wine, a Woobietown Music release, was sitting at chart position 130 on the Texas Roots/Americana Chart, according to the Roots Music Report

 * Here's a link to some great information (.pdf file) that we were forwarded about contracts and how they don't necessarily have to be burdensomely complex or a fearful thing for aspiring artists/bands.
 This is another helpful article that we really hope all upcoming bands/artists will review.